 A gram of fat contains 9 calories.
 So you should eat fats moderately, otherwise you’ll gain weight.
 The amount of fat you should eat will depend on your caloric needs.
 Use percentages to come up with the grams you should eat.
 25-30 percent of you total daily calories should come from fats.

 Here’s how to calculate the amount of fats you should eat – if you consume 1800 calories a day, 30% of 1800 is 600 calories.
 Now, let’s convert calories to grams – which is 600/9 = 66 grams of fat.
 That’s it!
-Now, apply the same formula to your daily caloric intake to find out the number of grams of fat you should consume.
+Now, apply the same formula to your daily caloric intake to find out the number of grams of

 Benefits Of Good Fats

 - Studies show that fats improve insulin sensitivity and reduce inflammation – Omega 3s make all body cells more sensitive to insulin, resulting to a faster metabolism.

 - Omega 3s also improves functions of thyroid hormone, testosterone and estrogen.
 Once hormones are balanced, it’s easier to lose fat and stay lean.
 Because the genes involved in fat burning are activated and genes which store fat are turned off.

 Fats are filling and eating them with high fiber foods like proteins can keep hunger at bay and can even curb cravings.